 Share this page:

 China Construction Bank (CCB), established in 1954, is a leading commercial bank in China providing a comprehensive range of commercial banking products and services.
 CCB's business consists of corporate banking, personal banking, and treasury operations.
 In 2016 CCB was the second largest bank in the world by assets and the 6th largest company in the world.
-It operates a network of almost 15,000 branches and sub-branches in 31 provinces around Mainland China.
-The bank maintains overseas branches in Barcelona, Frankfurt, Luxembourg, Hong Kong, Johannesburg, New York, Seoul, Singapore, Tokyo, Melbourne, Sidney and Auckland, and a wholly owned subsidiary in London.
-Its assets at the end of 2016 amounted to RMB 20.963 trillion.
+It operates a network of almost 15,000 branches and sub-branches in 31 provinces around mainland China.
+The bank operates overseas branches in Barcelona, Frankfurt, Luxembourg, Hong Kong, Johannesburg, New York, Seoul, Singapore, Tokyo, Melbourne, Sydney and Auckland, and a wholly owned subsidiary in London.
+Its assets at the end of September 2017 amounted to USD 3.501 trillion.